joergschwarzwaelder/hhc2021/Objective-8/README.md

 In order to escape this `os.system.("bash")` has to be submitted in order to get to a normal Unix shell.

 ### Reconnaissance
-An nmap scan of the network 10.128.0.0/22 two hosts providing Windows services: 10.128.1.53 (domain controller) and 10.128.3.30 (samba file server) with the shares `elfu_svc_shr` and `research_dep`.
+An nmap scan of the network 10.128.0.0/22 reveals two hosts providing Windows services: 10.128.1.53 (domain controller) and 10.128.3.30 (samba file server) with the shares `elfu_svc_shr` and `research_dep`.

 ### Pulling data from AD